|Volvo 7900 Hybrid|

 50 units of the Volvo 7900 Hybrid bus were procured by the Land Transport Authority in 2017 as part of efforts to build a more environmentally friendly public bus fleet.
 These buses are expected to enter service starting from the second half of 2018.
 Read more about the procurement process here.

 European bus operators are primary customers of the Volvo 7900 with many operating in the United Kingdom, Sweden, Spain, Germany, Switzerland, Norway, Estonia, Poland, as well as Colombia.
+In Singapore, the Volvo 7900 Electric is also in operation.

 The Volvo 7900 range of buses was produced by Volvo Buses since 2011, when it was initially offered with a Euro V/EEV diesel or CNG engine in both rigid and articulated bus variants.
 The Euro VI engine range was offered starting from 2013.